 The responsibility for transport to and from the Academy rests with parents, however, free school transport is provided for some students.
 In such cases, it is the local authority who organise and are responsible for the provision of contracted services.
-A copy of the 2019 County Council transport timetable can be found here.
+The 2021 County Council transport timetable can be found here.

 The Academy has a secure cycle storage facility for any student wishing to cycle to and from the Academy.
 This facility is locked during the Academy day.
 Students are expected to wear a cycle helmet.